Huntington Park (San Francisco)

 Collis P. Huntington Park is a 1.3 acre park in the Nob Hill neighborhood of San Francisco, California.

 Location

 Huntington Park is at 1050 Taylor Street and is bordered by California, Taylor, Sacramento, and Cushman streets, in the Nob Hill neighborhood of San Francisco, California.

 History

 The park is on land donated to the city in 1915 by Arabella Huntington, widow of railroad tycoon Collis P. Huntington.
 Their house had stood on the site until it was destroyed in the 1906 earthquake and fire.
 Some of those made homeless by that catastrophe were for a time housed in tents on the site.

+A replica of the Fontana delle Tartarughe was installed in the center of the park in 1955.
+Originally purchased by Ethel Sperry Crocker for her Hillsborough mansion, the Crocker family donated the fountain to the city in 1954 as part of an estate sale.

 Facilities

 The city-block-size park contains landscaped areas, a playground, and two fountains.

 At one time, dogs were forbidden, so dog owners would walk them at night.